rafitur2/Python-Pytest-Selenium-HTML-report-with-multiple-screenshots/README.md

 # Python-Pytest-HTML-report-with-multiple-screenshots
-Using Pytest, generate HTML report and attach multiple screenshots to the reoprt
+Using Pytest to generate an HTML report and attach multiple screenshots to the report

+### Installation